3-4 DAY BUCKET LIST TOUR

 Sample Trip Itinerary

-Day 1 - Sunday Arrival & Orientation.
+Day 1 - Sunday Arrival and Orientation

-Day 2 - Green Gardens; 10 km, 300 meters, moderate.
+Day 2 - Green Gardens Trail

 Day 3 - Western Brook Pond 6km, easy

-After this hike, we will conquer the Tablelands.
-An incredible and rare spectacle of mountainous mantle rock.
-Dating back almost 500 million years ago, when the tectonic plates were shifting and colliding, the Tablelands were thrust to the earth's surface.
-Usually far below the Earth's crust, this is one of the few places in the world to see mantle rock.
-Your guide will lead you on a 4km walk across the peridotite ancient rock and will disclose to you why it is so rare.
-You will then be led off-trail as you hike up the peridotite rock along the waterfall to the bowl of the Tablelands.
-Sit perched on the edge of the Tablelands while taking in the beauty of the park below.
+In the afternoon, you’ll conquer the Tablelands.
+An incredible and rare spectacle of mountainous mantle rock, the Tablelands were thrust onto the Earth’s surface almost 500 million years ago, when an ancient ocean was created and destroyed.
+Usually far below the Earth’s crust, this is one of the few places in the world to see mantle rock.
+Your guide will lead you on a 4-km walk and reveal why it’s so rare.
+You’ll then be led off-trail to hike up the mountainside next to a waterfall to “the bowl.”
+Sit perched on the edge of the Tablelands and marvel at the beauty of the park below.

 Day 5 - Departure